 Members come from a diverse range of backgrounds and include: Judith Exley, Marie Direen, Jo Hilder, Greg Street, Pippa Strom, Mike Jones, Briar Prastiti, Jason Erskine, Helen O’Rourke, Stephanie Cairns, Carina Esguerra, Rupert Snook, Tristan Carter, Jack Hooker, Megan Collins, Anton Killin, Alisa Hogan, Bronwyn Poultney, Dave Edwards.

-I joined the group in 2016, after previously performing with the Balinese gamelan ensemble Gamelan Taniwha Jaya in 2010 and 2015, playing Javanese gamelan in Perth, and travelling to Central Java in 2014.
+I joined from 2016–2018, after previously performing with the Balinese gamelan ensemble Gamelan Taniwha Jaya in 2010 and 2015, playing Javanese gamelan in Perth, and travelling to Central Java in 2014.

 The Javanese name can be interpreted in several ways.
 Padhang is brightness or daylight.
 Moncar means growing or developing vigorously.
 Padhang Moncar can refer to the sunrise (the growing light), and the fact that in Aotearoa we are the first gamelan in the world to see the new day.
 Padhang Moncar can also be interpreted as harmony and growth and thus the name can reflect the aspirations of the group.